 - Up to six teams will be considered for selection as semi-finalists (Step 2 above) following which the Judges will select the finalists in this year’s competition.

-- Support for travel to the ISDC in Los Angeles, California, USA will be provided for semi-finalist teams totaling up to USD $1,500 per team in expense reimbursement, with the actual amount to be determined based on the location at which the student team is based.
+- Support for travel to the ISDC in McLean, Virginia, USA will be provided for semi-finalist teams totaling up to USD $1,000 per team in expense reimbursement, with the actual amount to be determined based on the location at which the student team is based.

-- Support for travel to the IAC 2024 will be provided for the finalist teams totaling up to $3,000 per team in expense reimbursement, with the actual amount to be determined based on the location at which the student team is based.
+- Support for travel to the IAC 2026 will be provided for the finalist teams totaling up to USD $3,000 per team in expense reimbursement, with the actual amount to be determined based on the location at which the student team is based.

 - For teams that are unable to attend events above due to travel restrictions, cash prizes will be awarded; these cash prizes will not exceed 50% of the travel support amount per team as shown above.
 Specific amounts will be determined on a case-by-case basis.